 I will give you 5 major reasons why?!?!
-Only joking that sounds quite angry doesn’t it?
+Only joking that sounds quite angry, doesn’t it?
 I swear I’m not, I’m perfectly happy in my little bubble.

 So I thought I would make a blog post about why you can’t go from black to blonde in one day/one sitting in the salon.
-It’s one of those things where we wish we had a magic wand and made it happen for you, but unfortunately no, not in this lifetime anyway.
+It’s one of those things where we wish we had a magic wand to make it happen for you, but unfortunately no, not in this lifetime anyway.
 Going from black to blonde is a process, a long process which means accepting the fact you are going to be a few different shades before you reach your desired shade!

 Above is a before picture of a client who had box dyed black hair and wanted to go blonde

 Realistically you need to come to terms with the fact that, on your first session going from black to blonde… you will be looking at a copper, warm brown – still quite dark shade.
 That first lift is always the hardest!
-Here is an image below of the lady above, which had box dyed black hair and came to us wanting to be lighter.
+Here is an image below of the lady above who had box dyed black hair and came to us wanting to be lighter.
 This is the first sitting in our salon- where we reached a warm brown base.

-So taking all that into consideration, to get an even tone so you aren’t walking out of the salon looking like a “Moroccan sunset” then we need to keep you at a darker base first time round!
+So, taking all that into consideration, to get an even tone so you aren’t walking out of the salon looking like a “Moroccan sunset” then we need to keep you at a darker base first-time round!